Body Corporate Insurance in Wellington

 Why is Wellington body corporate insurance more expensive?

 Wellington has the highest earthquake risk in New Zealand due to the Wellington Fault and other active fault lines running through the city.
-This seismic risk translates to premiums 15-40% higher than Auckland, and some insurers won't cover Wellington buildings at all.
+This seismic risk translates to premiums premium expectations vary materially by region and property risk profile, and some insurers won't cover Wellington buildings at all.
 Limited insurer competition also affects pricing.

 Can I get body corporate insurance in Wellington?